dhconnelly/rtreego/README.md

 Bounding-box and k-nearest-neighbors queries are supported.

 Bounding-box queries require a search `*Rect`.
-It returns all objects that touch the search rectangle.
+This function will return all objects which has a non-zero intersection volume with the input search rectangle.
 ```Go
     bb, _ := rtreego.NewRect(rtreego.Point{1.7, -3.4}, []float64{3.2, 1.9})